Loading...

 • encourage more pupils to walk, wheel, cycle or scoot to school

-• improve the air quality and environment at the school gates, making it a more pleasant space for everyone
+• improve the air quality and environment at the school gates, making it a more pleasant space for everyone.

-The timings of the closure are between 08:15 – 09:00 in the morning and 14:45 – 15:30 in the afternoon, from Monday to Friday and during term-time only.
+The timings of the closure are between 08:30 – 09:15 in the morning and 15:10 – 15:45 in the afternoon, from Monday to Friday during term-time only.

 Certain exemptions apply, including emergency services and blue badge holders.
-Residents and carers of residents on the street are able to apply for an access permit.
+Residents and carers of residents on the street are able to apply for an access permit. (hyperlink)

-• The schemes will be enforced by the police.
+• The schemes is enforced by the police.
 The penalty for ignoring the prohibition is a fixed penalty notice.
 Advanced warning signs will be installed, and barriers will be placed at the entrance to the scheme, and monitored by school staff and Bristol City Council staff.
 All vehicles already parked in the zone before the times of operation will be able to exit without incurring a fixed penalty notice.

 • Residents within the School Streets zone are able to exit their road during the zone’s operational hours without requiring an access permit.

-If you live in the School Street zone and require access during the times of operation, you can apply for one here. (hyperlink)
+If you live in the School Street zone and require access during the times of operation, you can apply for one here.

 Where possible, we encourage all motorists to avoid driving in the zone when in operation.
 If driving in the zone, we ask that you do so at no more than 5mph.